illarion/lockenv/SECURITY.md

 ## BBolt Security Considerations

-### Why Unencrypted Manifest?
+### Unencrypted Index

-The manifest bucket stores basic file information unencrypted to enable:
+The index bucket stores file paths, sizes, and modification times **unencrypted** to enable:
-- `lockenv list` without password
+- `lockenv ls` without password - useful for discovering what files are tracked
-- `lockenv status` without password
+- `lockenv status` without password - shows which tracked files have changed
-- Better user experience
+- Better user experience for routine operations

-This is safe because:
+**Security implications:**
+- Anyone with repository read access can run `lockenv ls` and `lockenv status`
-- Only paths and sizes are exposed
+- This reveals which files are being encrypted and their sizes
+- File paths may expose information about your application structure
+- Modification times may reveal when secrets were last updated

+**What remains protected:**
-- No file contents or sensitive metadata
+- All file contents are encrypted
-- Similar to `ls -la` information
+- File hashes stored in private bucket (encrypted)
+- The actual secret values are never exposed

+**Mitigation:**
+Use generic file names (e.g., `config1.enc`, `config2.enc`) if file paths are sensitive.

+**Comparison:** This is similar to `ls -la` output - you can see file names and sizes, but not the contents.

 ### Salt Storage
-The salt is stored unencrypted in the meta bucket because:
+The salt is stored unencrypted in the config bucket because:
 - Salt is not secret (only adds uniqueness)
 - Required for key derivation before decryption
 - Standard practice in all encryption systems